electrode-io/electrode-native/docs/getting-started/getting-started.md

     alignSelf: 'center'
   }
 })

-AppRegistry.registerComponent('MovieListMiniApp', () => MovieListMiniApp)
 ```

 {% sample lang="ios" %}
-3) Save your changes in `index.ios.js` and reload the application to see the updated UI.
+3) Save your changes to `App.js` and reload the application to see the updated UI.
 Hit ⌘ + R in your iOS Simulator to reload the app and see your changes.
 {% sample lang="android" %}
-3) Save your changes in `index.android.js` and reload the application to see the updated UI.
+3) Save your changes to `App.js` and reload the application to see the updated UI.
 Press the R key twice or select Reload from the Developer Menu (⌘M).

 {% common %}
 Congratulations!
 You've successfully run and modified the initial UI of the MovieList MiniApp.